Fellow-Consulting-AG/NewSmartdata/docs/source/index.rst

 QuickdataLoad docs
 ===================

-QuickdataLoad is a Python 3 app.
+The QuickdataLoad Tool is a Python3 app and its purpose is to efficiently execute the Data Loading, from external systems to the _M3 Cloud platform.

 .. toctree::
    :caption: Usage